 I’ve often wondered why in a land of beautiful food, like Japan, people want to eat burgers and chips.

-This week, I am especially wondering why anyone would want to eat a burger which weighs three kilograms and was apparently created to celebrate patriotic pride as Japan enters a new era of “beautiful harmony.”
+This week, I am especially wondering why anyone would want to eat a burger which weighs three kilograms and was apparently created with patriotic pride as Japan enters a new era of “beautiful harmony.”

 A chef called Patrick Shimada has made the enormous burger using beef made from Wagyu cattle, which according to legend, enjoy drinking beer and receiving massages from their human masters, in order to keep their bodies tender.